lightprojectximending/wordpress/wp-content/plugins/woo-cart-abandonment-recovery/readme.txt

 4. General settings for Email, Webhook (Coupon Code), GDPR

 == Changelog ==

+= Version 1.2.3 - Thursday, 12th December 2019 =
+* New: Added option to unsubscribe users in bulk.
+* New: Added filter 'woo_ca_exclude_on_hold_order_from_tracking' to exclude on hold orders from the tracking.
+* New: Added product table shortcode for webhook.
+* Improvement: Updated filter 'woo_ca_email_template_table_style' for product table alignment.
+* Fix: Sometimes test emails are not sending.

 = Version 1.2.2 - Tuesday, 12th November 2019 =
 * Fix: Duplicate order issue for variation products.